shivangsarat/conversional/README.md

-# Getting Started with Create React App
+# Getting Started with Conversional Mini Project App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

+Installs all the required dependencies from package.json.

+This command will create node_module/ directory and package-lock.json file.

 ### `npm start`